4 DAYS FROM $899

 Discover Koblenz and sail the UNESCO-listed Upper Middle Rhine Valley

 This morning, enjoy a walking tour of Koblenz, the scenic baroque gem where the Rhine and Moselle meet.
 Its dramatic German Corner juts into the rivers’ meeting point like the prow of a proud ship, a giant equestrian statue of William I its figurehead.
 After seeing the main sights of the Old Town, there’ll be time on your own.
 In the afternoon you set off for a breathtaking scenic cruise through the Upper Middle Rhine Valley, designated a UNESCO World Heritage Site for its spectacular array of medieval castles and charming wine villages.
 As you approach the steep, slate Lorelei Rock, learn about its legends during shipboard commentary.
+After, enjoy another wine tasting on the ship.
 This evening’s onboard cooking lesson highlights the pleasures of a Swabian delicacy.
-You arrive in Mainz, at the scenic confluence of the Main and Rhine Rivers, in time to join your Cruise Director in town for a pub crawl, perhaps sampling one of Germany’s popular wheat, pale, or dark beers.

 See the Gutenberg Bible in Mainz and learn how to paint

 Mainz was once the seat of the Holy Roman Empire.
 It was also the city where Johannes Gutenberg invented the movable-type printing press, changing communication forever.
 Learn more about his revolutionary creation during a guided visit to the Johannes Gutenberg Museum, home to one of the original Gutenberg Bibles.
-Then, choose from an array of options this afternoon.
+Then, enjoy an afternoon at leisure in Mainz.

 Later, our cooking lesson shows you how to make German sour cabbage, sampling some local Riesling with your creation.
 Or, join a local artist to gain insight into capturing riverside vistas on canvas during a painting lesson.
-Onboard entertainment will serenade you as you depart Mainz.
+Afterward, you may join your cruise director for a pub crawl to sample the local brews.
+Onboard entertainment will serenade you as you depart Mainz tonight.

 This morning you arrive in Speyer, a pretty town of church towers and red-roof houses.
-Your morning is at leisure, or you can join our wonderful Heidelberg optional tour to visit the extraordinary red sandstone castle and Old Town.
+Your morning is at leisure.
 After lunch on board, pay a visit to a local Speyer household to share coffee, cake, and conversation.
 Later, you’ll set off on a tour of Speyer and its eponymous 11th-century cathedral, a wonder of Romanesque architecture.
 Once one of the largest cathedrals in the world, this UNESCO World Heritage Site remains the final resting place for many emperors and heads of state.
 Back on the ship, get ready to celebrate German-style during a festive party!

 Discover Strasbourg on a walking and canal tour

 Today in Strasbourg, an included walking and canal boat tour take you to the UNESCO-listed Grande-Île, where you will see the elegant Palais Rohan, the quaint shops and parks of “La Petite France”, and the Tanners’ Quarter.
 You will also step inside the glorious Cathedral Notre Dame and see the ultra-modern European Union Parliament.
-This afternoon, join if you wish an optional Black Forest tour, featuring a demonstration and tasting of the region’s most famous cake.
-Or, explore more of Strasbourg on your own; a shuttle bus from our pier makes it easy.
+If you want to, explore more of Strasbourg on your own, a shuttle bus from our pier makes it easy.
 On board tonight, savor more of this delightful region of France with a special French Alsatian dinner.

 Immerse yourself in the Alsatian Wine Route on a full-day tour